JTan2231/castra/castra-core/docs/WORKSPACE.md

 ## Maintenance & Troubleshooting
 - Always run `castra down` before manipulating the workspace manually; pidfiles and QMP sockets should disappear during shutdown.
 If they linger, `castra clean --workspace --force` will remove them after validating nothing is running.
-- When legacy handshakes become stale or corrupted, removing `handshakes/*.json` (or running `castra clean`) tidies the workspace; harness session metadata supersedes them.
+- If a bootstrap run fails mid-flight, use `castra down` (or `castra clean`) to reset the workspace.
+Manual pruning of `handshakes/*.json` is no longer required because readiness is keyed off SSH reachability.
 - If you relocate a project, delete or move the old workspace to avoid orphaned directories under `~/.castra/projects`.
 Castra will derive a new hash based on the project’s new path.
 - For automation, prefer calling the library APIs (e.g., `core::project::config_state_root`) rather than hardcoding paths; this keeps tooling aligned with future schema changes in `.vizier` threads.